NotArb/Jupiter/BOTCONFIG.md

 ## Strategy Fields

 #### 1.0.
 Fields that will directly affect the results of Jupiter entry/exit quotes:
-- `wrap_unwrap_sol`: Whether to automatically wrap and unwrap SOL for transactions. (default: false)
 - `min_spend`: The minimum amount to spend per swap operation.
 - `max_spend`: The maximum amount to spend per swap operation.
 - `min_priority_fee_lamports`: The minimum priority fee for transactions in lamports.